Study hints that lack of COVID-19 testing shouldn’t deter Washington schools from bringing kids back in-person

-Routinely testing school children and staff for the coronavirus is unlikely to add much preventive benefit when community transmission is under control and safety measures are in place, a Bellevue-based disease modeling group’s report says.
+Routinely testing school children and staff for the coronavirus is unlikely to add much preventive benefit when community transmission is under control and safety measures are in place, a Seattle-based disease modeling group’s report says.

 The findings, released Thursday, are good news for districts in communities with low coronavirus levels.
 The study hints that a lack of coronavirus tests in schools shouldn’t be a barrier to bringing students back to buildings.